ethereum/portal-network-specs/witness.md

               Where the 0x01 case is disallowed in a block witnesses, but allowed for extending this spec.
 ```

 Next, recursively define the encoding for all Ethereum trie nodes, with some nodes possibly replaced by their merkle hash.
-Following the yellowpaper section 4.1 and appendix D, the tree has three types of nodes: branch, extension, and leaf.
+Following the yellowpaper section 4.1 and appendix D, the trie has three types of nodes: branch, extension, and leaf.
 Add a fourth type of node which can replace any node with the merkle hash of the subtrie rooted at that node.
-Note that the parametrization variable `d` represents the nibble-depth and `s` represents a flag which is `0` when this node is in the account tree and `1` when in a storage trie.
+Note that the parametrization variable `d` represents the nibble-depth and `s` represents a flag which is `0` when this node is in the account trie and `1` when in a storage trie.

 ```
 <Tree_Node(d<65,s<2)> ::= 0x00 b:<Branch_Node(d,s)>